Resources for Teachers

 ʻĀina-based Resources for Teachers

 During the 2021-22 school year, we launched a new page on our website to provide resources to promote community partnership and ʻāina-based learning both in the classroom and in our Maui community.
 On that page you will find virtual huakaʻi (field trips) and online activities created with program partners during the 2020-21 school year as part of our Maui Aloha ʻĀina Virtual Classroom.
 We also added a list of community partners and teachers professional development resources.
+You will also find ready-to-implement ʻāina-based activities designed for groups of teachers and students to engage in more culturally grounded lessons and experiences created in our current PD series.

 Field Trip Support for Teachers